WGU-20

-WGU-20 was an emergency government civil defense preparedness radio station in Chase, Maryland USA, operated by the United States Defense Civil Preparedness Agency in the 1970s.
+WGU-20 was an emergency government civil defense preparedness radio station in Chase, Maryland, United States, operated by the United States Defense Civil Preparedness Agency in the 1970s.

 Public emergency radio

 Operating 24 hours a day on a longwave frequency of 179 kHz from Chase, Maryland, WGU-20's programming consisted of pre-recorded announcements (including weather reports) and time checks.
-The transmitter was situated at 39°21'3.4"N 76°20'44.7"W and used as antenna a single-mast antenna with a height of 219.45 meters (720 ft), which was demolished in 2011.
+The transmitter was situated at 39°21'3.4"N 76°20'44.7"W and used a single-mast antenna with a height of 219.45 meters (720 ft), which was demolished in 2011.
 The broadcast had the mechanical sound of early speech synthesis systems but the message could be clearly understood, with time ticks in the background and a continuous announcement akin to the speaking clock:

-The recording was changed to "good morning" or "good afternoon" at the appropriate times of day.)
+(The recording was changed to "good morning" or "good afternoon" at the appropriate times of day.)

-Utilizing the world's first all-solid state, 50,000-watt, radio transmitter built by Westinghouse, the signal covered much of the eastern seaboard.
+Utilizing the world's first all-solid state 50 kilowatt radio transmitter built by Westinghouse Electric Corporation, the signal covered much of the East Coast of the United States.
 WGU-20 was something of a mystery initially, with thousands of ham radio operators and radio hobbyists speculating about the nature of the station, until a small news article in Popular Electronics magazine outlined exactly what WGU-20 was.
 Afterwards, reception reports (some from as far away as Texas) were sent a special QSL card featuring Paul Revere on a horse, raising the alarm.